 Data Breach Statistics

-IBM published a report on the cost of data breaches in 2021 focusing on how much companies lose when a data breach occurs.
-The average cost in Canada was $5.4 million in 2021, compared to $4.5 million in 2020.
-Globally, Canadian companies face the third highest costs when data breaches occur in the United States and Middle Eastern countries.
+IBM published a report on the cost of data breaches focusing on how much companies lose when a data breach occurs.
+The average cost for Canadian organisations was about $6.98 million CAD in 2025, up from $6.32 million in 2024 and $6.94 million in 2023, reflecting a growing financial impact of breaches.
+Canadian companies still face some of the highest costs in the world when data breaches occur.

 Online Fraud in Canada